narderlevonian/djinn-plymouth/README.md

 # Installation

-Follow next steps to install the Djinn on your Debian-based system.
+Please proceed with the installation of Djinn on your Debian-based system by following these instructions.

-Begin by cloning the repository and moving into the Djinn directory:
+Start by duplicating the repository and navigating to the Djinn folder:

 ```
 git clone https://github.com/narderlevonian/djinn-plymouth.git